IWhitebird/social-app-microservices/README.md

 ### Error Handling
 The notification queue includes retry logic for failed deliveries, balancing reliability with performance.
 The exact retry strategy can be customized as needed.

-## 📊 Performance Considerations

-- The gRPC streaming approach minimizes network overhead for real-time notifications
-- The worker pool in the notification queue prevents system overload during spikes
-- Connection pooling is used for efficient resource management